 How to implement ZTNA?

-Service-based (or service-initiated) — is added directly to the network between the user’s device and the accessed application.
-The special connector often comes with a ZTNA cloud service but can also be deployed on-premises.
+Service-based (or service-initiated)—is added directly to the network between the user’s device and the accessed application.
+The special connector often comes with a Zero Trust cloud service but can also be deployed on-premises.

 This brings us to the two delivery modes in which ZTNA could be deployed:

-As-a-service — an organization is bringing ZTNA access from a ZTNA provider.
+As-a-service—an organization brings access from ZTNA vendors.
 The service maintenance falls on the provider’s shoulders, while the enterprise can use the already established infrastructure.
 This simplified approach is optimal for most organizations that don’t want to create everything from scratch.

 ZTNA user flow